Trump signs order seeking to overhaul US elections, including requiring proof of citizenship

 Colorado’s Democratic secretary of state, Jena Griswold, called the order an “unlawful” weaponization of the federal government and said Trump is “trying to make it harder for voters to fight back at the ballot box.”

+Democratic Rep. Joe Morelle of New York, the ranking member of the House committee that oversees elections, said the executive order “is not just misguided — it is immoral and illegal.”

-Marc Elias, a Democratic lawyer who has been the subject of Trump's ire, responded to the order in a social media post, saying, “This will not stand.
+At least one Democratic attorney on Tuesday threatened legal action.
+Marc Elias, who has been the subject of Trump's ire, said in a social media post: “This will not stand.
 We will sue.”

 The executive branch does have some authority over elections, said Justin Levitt, a constitutional law expert and former White House senior policy adviser during the Biden administration.
 He said some federal agencies provide election support, including the U.S. Election Assistance Commission, which distributes federal grant money to states and runs a voluntary certification program for voting systems.
 The U.S. Cybersecurity and Infrastructure Security Agency helps election officials protect their systems.